 As for the heat source, I discourage the use of heat lamps.
 Most people associate brooding chicks with the big red 500 watt bulbs blasting the chicks with intense heat and light.
 This was the common way of brooding chicks during our grandparents day.
 As for todays chicks, brooding has taken on a better much safer route to supplying heat to your chicks.
 Brooder lamps as they are known are very dangerous.
-There is no way to safely mount a lamp around shaving (kindling wood) and flying animals as to not accidentally start a fire.
-I cannot tell you how many times I have had people tell me or I see on facebook coop, barn, and house fires caused by the humble heat lamp.
+There is no way to safely mount a heat lamp around shaving (kindling wood) and flying animals.
+I cannot recount how many times I have heard or I seen coop, barn, and house fires caused by the humble heat lamp.

 In lieu of a hazardous heat lamp I use a Brinsea Ecoglow Radiant Heat Plate .
-These heat plates mimic the heat from a mother hen rather than blasting the chicks with unnatural light 24/7.
-These are a much safer option for heating and do not carry the risk of fires, injury, and death that the heat lamp bulbs of years past do.
+These radient heat plates mimic the heat from a mother hen, rather than blasting the chicks with unnatural light 24/7.
+These are a much safer option for heating and do not carry the risk of fires, injury, and death as the heat lamp of yesteryear.

 Next, you will need chick feed and a feeder.
-When it comes to chick feed there are two school of though.
+When it comes to chick feed there are two school of thought.
 Medicated or unmedicated.
 Medicated chick feed has a medicine in the feed to prevent or give the chicks an immunity to coccidiosis.
-Coccidiosis is a disease of the intestinal track which chicks are very susceptible to.
-Coccidiosis contributes to a large percentage of deaths in young chicks.
-The medicated feed prevents this condition giving them a much healthier start in life.
+Coccidiosis is a disease of the intestinal track, chicks are very susceptible to this condition.
+Coccidiosis contributes to a large percentage of high mortality rates in young chicks.
+The medicated feed prevents this condition, giving them a much healthier start in life.

-Unmedicated feed is also a good choice used mainly by people who choose to give their chicks a more organic start to life.
-Either is fine, you as the caretaker just need to decide which route is best for you.
-As for me I am pro medicated chick feed.
-Since I switched to medicated feed I find that I lose less chicks and that they are healthier from the get go.
+Unmedicated feed is also a good choice, used mainly by people who choose to give their chicks a more organic start to life.
+Either is fine, you as the caretaker need to decide which route is best for you.
+As for me, I am pro medicated chick feed.
+Since I switched to medicated feed, I find that I lose less chicks and that they are healthier from the beginning.
 As for the feeder, feed stores have a wide variety of feeders to chose from.
 Just pick the one that fits your brooder set up the best.

 Waterers and vitamins:

 The type of waterer you have is very important.
-The goal of the waterer is to give your chicks access to clean fresh water taking great care to make sure that they do not get wet.
+The goal of the waterer is to give your chicks access to clean fresh water, taking great care that they do not get wet.
 Once again when it comes to waterers there are two schools of thought, traditional waterers or poultry nipple drinkers.

 The traditional waterers are widely available at feed stores, just make sure that you get a small one to prevent the chicks from getting wet.
 The poultry nipples can be found at some feed stores, but most of them have to be ordered.
-I do not use the nipple drinkers so I cannot speak too much into how to train your chicks to use them.
-I know that others use them with much success, I have just never taken the steps to train my girls to use them.
+I do not use the nipple drinkers, I cannot into how to train your chicks to use them.
+I know that others use them with much success.
 I find that the traditional waterers work best for me.

 Like people, vitamins are very important to young growing chicks.
 I put vitamins in my chicks water daily for the first several months.
 The vitamins insure that the chicks are getting all the nutrients that they need to get a good start in life.
 Some vitamins have probiotics in them which gives them an additional boost in the right direction.
 Most feed stores have poultry vitamins available, I typically pick them up at Tractor Supply.